 The Larimore Lab

-The BLOC-1 (Biogenesis of Lysosome Related Organelles Complex 1) is implicated in neurodevelopment disorders including Autism Spectrum Disorders (ASDs) such as Rett Syndrome (RTT) and Schizophrenia (SZ), all of which have well-documented affects on neuronal morphology in the hippocampus and the cortex.
+The BLOC-1 (Biogenesis of Lysosome Related Organelles Complex 1) is implicated in neurodevelopmental disorders including Autism Spectrum Disorders (ASDs) such as Rett syndrome (RTT) and Schizophrenia (SZ), which have well-documented effects on neuronal morphology in the hippocampus and the cortex.
 BLOC-1 regulates vesicle trafficking from early endosomes to late endosomes and in neurons, it regulates trafficking from the cell body to the synaptic terminal.
 BLOC-1 may regulate the trafficking of integral membrane proteins that regulate neuronal differentiation.
-Currently, the lab is exploring the role of BLOC-1 in neuronal differentiation and branching as that could directly impact function of parvalbumin interneurons in the hippocampus.
+Currently, the lab is exploring the role of BLOC-1 in neuronal differentiation and branching and its role in GABAergic interneuron development.

-Research Project: BLOC-1-dependent trafficking mechanisms regulate neuritis outgrowth similar to alterations observed in MeCP2 altered cells.
+Research Project: BLOC-1-dependent trafficking mechanisms regulate neurite outgrowth similar to alterations observed in MeCP2 altered cells.

-Rett syndrome is a severe neurodevelopmental disorder with autistic features that results from mutations in the MECP2 gene, which is located on the X-chromosome.
-A prevailing hypothesis is that synaptic function is altered in Rett syndrome.
+Rett syndrome (RTT) is a severe neurodevelopmental disorder with autistic features that results from mutations in the MECP2 gene, which is located on the X-chromosome.
+A prevailing hypothesis is that synaptic function is altered in RTT.
 However, the precise cellular and molecular mechanisms underlying synaptic defects observed in this disease are not completely understood.
-Epidemiological genetics indicates that genetic factors contributing to autistic phenotypes, such as those observed in Rett syndrome, overlap with the genetic etiology of major psychoses, such as schizophrenia.
-However, there are no molecular mechanisms unifying Rett Syndrome’s autistic features, schizophrenia, and defective synaptic function.
-In this application, we propose that the schizophrenia susceptibility factor, dysbindin (encoded by the DTNBP1 locus) and its interacting proteins, define a pathway controlled by MeCP2 that regulates vesicle traffic to the synapse.
+Epidemiological genetics indicates that genetic factors contributing to autistic phenotypes, such as those observed in RTT, overlap with the genetic etiology of major psychoses, such as SZ.
+However, there are no known molecular mechanisms unifying RTT’s autistic features, SZ, and defective synaptic function.

-Currently, we are comparing neuritis outgrowth in cells in culture with altered BLOC-1 or MeCP2 content under different variables.
+Currently, we are comparing neurite outgrowth in cells in culture with altered BLOC-1 or MeCP2 content under different variables.
 Using immunoblotting, confocal microscopy and qt-PCR, we will document these changes.